 nanoserver image.
 Once the container has started, you will be presented with a command shell from within the container.

-Inside the container we will create a simple ‘Hello World’ script.
+Inside the container we will create a simple ‘Hello World’ text file.

 When completed, exit the container.